 To do this Press the Win+R key, type ncpa.cpl and hit the enter key to open the Network Connection window.
 Here Right-click on the wireless network and choose “Disable” As shown Bellow image.
-Then Restart windows again open Network Connection window, This time right click and Enable the network adapter which you disable previously.
+Then Restart windows again open the Network Connection window, This time right click and Enable the network adapter which you disable previously.
 If you have an Ethernet connection, You can also Do the same ( Disable and Enable ) with Active Ethernet adapter

-Also you can Disable and Enable the Active Network Adapter from Device manager by the following below.
+Also, you can Disable and Enable the Active Network Adapter from Device manager by the following below.

 To run this tool type “network troubleshooter” on the search bar at the bottom of the screen, Choose Identify and repair network problems as shown image below.

-This will Start the network diagnostic process, Check for problems which cause the issue to connect internet and network connection.
+This will Start the network diagnostic process, Check for problems that cause the issue to connect internet and network connection.
 If found any this will try to fix itself or instruct you at the end to take necessary action.

-Some Times firewall and security software cause network connection issue on your Windows PC.
+Some Times firewall and security software cause network connection issues on your Windows PC.
 You may temporarily turn off the firewalls and security software ( antivirus ) and see if the problem is on the firewalls.
 To disable Firewalls:

 Open Command prompt as administrator, Then Type netsh advfirewall set allprofiles state off and hit enter key to execute the command.

-Also Problematic power management settings could be the cause of this problem.
+Also, Problematic power management settings could be the cause of this problem.
 You can modify the setting to fix network adapter issues.
 Note: This is applicable to Laptops Only, To Do this:

 Right-click on the Windows 10 Start menu and select Device Manager.
 Or you can press win + R, Type devmgmt.msc and hit the enter key to open windows device manager.
-Here Expand Network adapter, Right-click your network connection device and click Properties.
+Here Expand the Network adapter, Right-click your network connection device and click Properties.
 Next move to the Power Management tab, and un-tick the box for Allow the computer to turn off this device to save power.
 Click OK to save.
 Check to see if your Internet connection is back to normal again.

-If after perform above basic Troubleshooting steps, Still Network and internet connection issue not fixed for you, Then Now we have to perform some advanced solutions.
+If after perform above basic Troubleshooting steps, Still Network and internet connection issues not fixed for you, Then Now we have to perform some advanced solutions.
 Drivers are essential components of your windows computer, They facilitate communication between the system and all installed programs and applications.
 They need to be installed and must be up-to-date for smooth computer operations.
-Update and Reinstall the current installed Network / Wireless adapter driver, and if you notice After Recent driver update Network problem started then Rollback Driver option is good applicable solution to fix this issue.
+Update and Reinstall the current installed Network / Wireless adapter driver, and if you notice After Recent driver update Network problem started then the Rollback Driver option is good applicable solution to fix this issue.